Mr. Scott Markowitz « Teacher Connection / Documents / Calendar

 7th: Sabato, O'Connor and Yanus: American Government: Roots and Reform, 2011 AP Edition

 Class Requirements: You are expected to be prepared for class.
 This means that you have read the required text assignment and have your paper and pencil/pen each day.
 You will be required to take and keep notes from lectures and class discussions.
 Keep in mind quiz, tests, and exam questions will come from your text, lectures and class discussions.
 Late work is not acceptable without proper documentation.

 Attendance is critical for success in this class.
 It is the student’s responsibility to obtain missed work (notes from lectures, handouts, etc.).
-We will review for the end of course exam prior to the exam in December.
+We will review for the end of course exam prior to the exam.

 Academic Integrity Policy: This class strives to provide students with the knowledge, skills, judgment, and wisdom they need to function in society as educated adults.
 Students who take responsibility for their learning will experience the pride that accompanies academic achievement.
 To falsify or fabricate the results of one’s research; to present the words, ideas, data, or work of another as one’s own; or to cheat on an examination corrupts the educational process.
 This impedes a student’s academic progress, and compromises the trust between teacher and student which is a fundamental part of the learning process.

 Cheating & Plagiarism Policy: The following is the cheating & plagiarism policy adopted by school.
 Please be sure you understand the consequences for cheating or copying the work of another - from any source.

 Cheating and/or plagiarism are regarded as very serious offenses.
 Copying or paraphrasing material/text from the work of another student, from published sources (e.g., Cliff Notes, Monarch Notes, books, magazines, newspapers, etc.) and/or from the Internet without proper documentation constitutes academic theft.